nwisbeta/github.io/pages/app_design/log-in-log-out.md

 The log in page must display forgotten details message, and link for password reset.
 See [Messaging and Standard Messages](/messages.html) for sample messages wordings.

-### Access through an external authentication service
+### Access Through an External Authentication Service

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-access-login-forgotten.png">

-## Log in after session timeout
+## Log In After Session Timeout

 The log in after session timeout page must include: